What is TACO?

 - If you are a machine learning researcher, check out our repo and start using this dataset in your experiments.
 We would love to hear about your results.

-- Feedback is appreciated.
-Let us know if you spot any issue with the dataset or our tools.
+- Let us know if you spot any issue with the dataset or our tools.